By Joe Dizney

 To serve at room temperature: Transfer corn to a sheet pan to cool.
 Discard bay leaves and thyme stems.
 When cool, transfer to a bowl.
 Season to taste with salt and pepper.

 Shelley Boris adds blanched, chilled and sliced green beans, cubes of roasted squash or summer squash (or all three) to this for a kind of succotash.
 Fresh shell beans and/or cherry tomatoes might be welcome additions, too.Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month, charged automatically to your credit card, would be terrific.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.